complexorganizations/wireguard-manager/.github/README.md

 ### ⛳ Goals

-- robust and modern security by default
+- Robust and modern security as a standard.
-- minimal config and critical management
+- Minimal configuration with essential management tools.
-- fast, both low-latency and high-bandwidth
+- Optimal performance for both low-latency and high-bandwidth operations.
-- simple internals and small protocol surface area
-- simple CLI and seamless integration with system networking
+- Simplified command-line interface for easy integration with system networking.

 ---

 ### 🌲 Prerequisite

-- Alma, Alpine, Arch, Archarm, CentOS, Debian, Fedora, FreeBSD, Kali, Mint, Manjaro, Neon, Oracle, Pop, Raspbian, RHEL, Rocky, Ubuntu
+- Supported on a variety of systems including Alma, Alpine, Arch, CentOS, Debian, Fedora, FreeBSD, Kali, Mint, Manjaro, Neon, Oracle, Pop, Raspbian, RHEL, Rocky, Ubuntu, and more.
-- Linux `Kernel 3.1` or newer
+- Requires Linux Kernel 3.1 or newer.
-- You will need superuser access or a user account with `sudo` privilege.
+- Superuser access or a user account with `sudo` privileges is necessary.

 ---